jaya-shankar/Ashta-Chamma_Board_Game/README.md

 ## Contribution :
 Interested people can contribute to develop the game 🙌

+if you dont know what to do check project board

 You may contibute to this project by developing additional features.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.